Samuele Mulattieri: Loan to Deportivo La Coruña

 On 26 August 2025, Mulattieri was loaned to Spanish Segunda División side Deportivo La Coruña for one year.

+Loan to Hellas Verona

+On 31 July 2026, Mulattieri joined Hellas Verona on loan, with the move including an obligation to buy if certain conditions were met.

 International career

 On 7 September 2021, he made his debut with the Italy U21 squad, playing as a substitute in the qualifying match won 1–0 against Montenegro.